Published January 31, 2019

 Kia’s advertising team definitely chose the red pill here as they went all out for this commercial.
 With fireworks, exploding lights, floating cars and, well, an entire alternative reality, this commercial starring Laurence Fishburne's Morpheus is a flashback to one of the most successful (and expensive) movie franchises of all time.
 What better way to introduce a new car model than with a callback to everyone’s favorite sci-fi thriller?

 Jaguar "British Villians' Rendezvous" (2014) - $8 Million

-Being one of the most expensive maker of cars out there, it’s no wonder that Jaguar spared no expense in their Super Bowl commercial.
+Being one of the most expensive car makers out there, it’s no wonder that Jaguar spared no expense in their Super Bowl commercial.
 Creating a mini-movie instead of your traditional commercial was no small feat money wise, and stars Sir Ben Kingsley, Tom Hiddleston and Mark Strong no doubt added to the luxury price tag.
 Are you surprised that one of the most expensive commercials for an American pastime comes from jolly old England?

 Bud Light "Up for Whatever" (2014) - $12 Million

 Just short of the number one commercial on this list, this Bud Light commercial isn’t short on star power.
-Featuring Reggie Watts, Minka Kelly, Don Cheadle, Arnold Schwarzenegger and the band OneRepublic, this 1 minute and 30 second is filled with A-list celebrities, and an A-list price tag to boot.
+Featuring Reggie Watts, Minka Kelly, Don Cheadle, Arnold Schwarzenegger, and the band OneRepublic, this 1 minute and 30 seconds is filled with A-list celebrities and an A-list price tag to boot.
 However, since beer is heavily consumed during the big game we’re more than sure that Bud Light scored a touchdown with this ad and made back their expenses.